Stratifyd offers a suite of data science models used to analyze different types of data. Below is a list of core models and their intent:

 3. Step Three

 Place the taxonomy into the desired label logic.

-NOTE: Taxonomies are less computationally expensive than NLU models but deploying a taxonomy on millions of records can take several hours.
+NOTE: Taxonomies are less computationally expensive than Topic models but deploying a taxonomy on millions of records can take several hours.
 A taxonomy with more labels and levels will take longer to process.
 When re-processing a taxonomy on a data stream with 1 MM+ records, it is best to run it over a weekend as to not impact any current work.